agraef/koala-launchpad/README.md

 The controls are set up in a similar vein as the Launchpad, as follows:

 - Faders: The first 4 faders control the corresponding volume sliders of bus 1-4 in the Koala mixer on the PERFORM page.
 The fifth fader controls the volume slider of the main bus.
 - Pan/Device: The first three encoders in the 3rd row control Koala's VOL, PITCH, and PAN knobs on the SAMPLE page.
-The 7th and 8th faders control sample start and length in the sample editor.
+The 7th and 8th encoders control sample start and length in the sample editor.
 - Send A, Send B: The 8 encoders in the 1st and 2nd rows control the VANILLA and STRAWBERRY performance effects on the PERFORM page, respectively.
 - You can press and hold the Mute and Solo buttons while pressing any of the channel (1-8) buttons in the bottom row to mute or solo the corresponding mixer tracks.